-Assessment
+Safety Assessment

-The assessment of the safety of Roquefort cheese involves a three-stage process:
+The assessment of the safety of Roquefort cheese has involved a three-stage process:

-- 1. a scientific evaluation of the safety of the cheese to examine the effect of the cheese manufacturing processes on selected microbial pathogens. - 2. a review of the regulatory environment and safety control measures under which sheep milk is produced and Roquefort cheese manufactured, and - 3. verification of the implementation of these control measures.
+- 1. A scientific evaluation of the safety of the cheese to examine the effect of the cheese manufacturing processes on selected microbial pathogens. - 2.
+A review of the regulatory environment and safety control measures under which sheep milk is produced and Roquefort cheese manufactured. - 3.
+Verification of the implementation of these control measures.

-The first two stages of this process have been finalised and have determined the following conclusions:
+The first two stages of this process were finalised at Draft Assessment and determined the following conclusions: